-On Mac OS X Revolution 2x2 is class compliant so you simply plug up and make the necessary settings in Audio MIDI Setup.
+On Mac OS X Revolution 2x2 is class compliant so you simply plug up and then make the necessary settings in Audio MIDI Setup.
 Meanwhile on Windows you'll need to download their ASIO driver.
-As for latency, Logic Pro X delivered a 7.9ms roundtrip at 32 samples, which is reasonable.
-Maybe more importantly, Revolution 2x2 was very stable at this small buffer size.
-Onboard zero latency monitoring means setup is easy and quick, and headphone output is clean and loud.
-The Direct control affects both the headphone and monitor outputs, which, although not perfect for all users, seems to be standard practice for a 2in, 2out configuration.
+As for latency, Logic Pro X delivered a 7.9ms roundtrip at 32 samples. which is reasonable.
+Maybe more importantly, I found Revolution 2x2 was very stable at this small buffer size.
+Onboard zero latency monitoring means setup for recording is easy and quick, and the headphone output is clean and potentially loud.
+It's worth saying that the Direct control affects both the headphone and monitor outputs, which, although not perfect for all users, seems to be standard practice for a 2in, 2out configuration.
 In terms of audio performance it'd be nice to see maximum preamp gain above 55dB, although for a bus powered device this is acceptable and copes well with most sources.

-I must say I'm mightily impressed by what Black Lion has achieved here.
+I must say I'm mightily impressed by what they've achieved here.
 Revolution 2x2 looks unassuming, but is solidly built, is easy to set up, surprisingly portable and brings crystal clear audio.
-Extremely worthy of your time. ■
+Extremely worthy of your time.
+FM